-Bathing Suits to Wear in Cartagena:
+Men’s Bathing Suits for Cartagena:

 You’ll definitely want some trunks to visit the beach, the islands, and the hotel pool.
 I always like to have at least one extra pair.
 They’re light, don’t take up much space, and you’ll be glad you have another if one doesn’t dry out all the way.
 If you need to get a pair before coming, check out these colorful, striped trunks from Unitop, these APTRO palm tree print trunks, or the varied prints from Kanu (the flamingo Key Westprints are especially cool!).

 With the bright, Caribbean sun a good hat is undoubtedly one of the necessary things to pack for Cartagena.
 I personally usually stick to whatever my favorite baseball cap is at the time.